 Judgments of Learning Facilitate Cued-Recall of Single and Double Semantically Mediated Word Pairs

 Judgments of learning (JOLs) provide useful insights about the learning process.
 JOL manipulations are easy to implement at encoding, and these judgments can be made for a variety of stimuli (e.g., educational text passages: Ariel, Karpicke, Witherby, & Tauber, 2021; human faces: Hourihan, Benjamin, & Liu, 2012).
 Although JOLs can be applied to many study situations, researchers commonly have participants provide them while studying cue-target word pairs.
 Within this context, JOLs are often framed as the percentage likelihood that participants will correctly recall a pair’s target on a later memory test if cued by the first word (see Rhodes, 2016).
 JOLs have often been assumed to be neutral measures with little or no effect on memory.
-However, research over the past decade has consistently found that JOLs are reactive on learning, particularly when particpants provide them concurrently with or immediately following study of cue-target word pairs (e.g., Janes, Rivers, & Dunlosky, 2018; Maxwell & Huff, 2022; 2023; Mitchum, Kelley, & Fox, 2016; Soderstrom, Clark, Halamish, & Bjork, 2015; see Double, Birney, & Walker, 2018 for review).
+However, research over the past decade has consistently found that JOLs are reactive on learning, particularly when participants provide them concurrently with or immediately following study of cue-target word pairs (e.g., Janes, Rivers, & Dunlosky, 2018; Maxwell & Huff, 2022; 2023; Mitchum, Kelley, & Fox, 2016; Soderstrom, Clark, Halamish, & Bjork, 2015; see Double, Birney, & Walker, 2018, for review).
 Thus, JOLs can modify cued-recall relative to control tasks like silent reading.

 Studies investigating JOL reactivity have revealed a consistent pattern of memory changes on cued-recall of word pairs.
 When participants study related word pairs (e.g., mouse – cheese), JOLs often improve cued-recall relative to a control group (i.e., positive reactivity; Halamish & Undorf, 2023; Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015; but see Mitchum et al., 2016; who reported no reactivity on related pairs).
 However, for unrelated pairs (e.g., dog – spoon), JOLs are either non-reactive (e.g., Maxwell & Huff, 2022; 2023; Soderstrom et al., 2015) or produce memory costs (i.e., negative reactivity; e.g., Undorf, Ingendahl, & Halamish, 2024).
 Thus, merely providing JOLs at encoding is sufficient to modify participants’ memory for cue-target word pairs, though this effect is strongly tied to the presence or absence of pre-existing relations between paired words.

-Several theories have been proposed to explain why JOLs improve cued-recall and, moreover, why this benefit is moderated by pair relatedness.
+Several theories have been proposed to explain why JOLs improve cued-recall of word pairs and, moreover, why this benefit is moderated by pair relatedness.
 One account which has received significant attention in the literature is the cue-strengthening account (Soderstrom et al., 2015).
 This account, based on Koriat’s (1997) cue-utilization framework, posits that for JOLs to be reactive, two criteria must be met.
 First, JOLs must strengthen intrinsic cues about each judged pair, which are highly salient and provide useful indicators of future recall performance.
 Participants use these cues to inform the magnitude of their JOLs.
 By strengthening these cues, JOLs improve memory for studied items compared to a no-JOL control task like silent reading.
 Second, the cue-strengthening account also requires a match between strengthened intrinsic cues and test format.
 Therefore, the cue-strengthening account predicts positive reactivity whenever memory is assessed using a format that is sensitive to strengthened cues (e.g., relatedness cues and cued-recall testing).